01 of 04

 - Embroider or applique eyes and whiskers on your cat.

 To begin, cut the following fabric pieces to create one cat quilt block.
-Quarter yard cuts will work just fine for you cat bodies as long as they are at least 8 1/2 inches long after prewashing the fabrics.
-Scraps of fabric, fat quarters and fat eighths are other options.
+Quarter yard cuts will work just fine for your cat bodies as long as they are at least 8 1/2-inches long after prewashing the fabrics.
+Scraps of fabric, fat quarters, and fat eighths are other options.

 - One 4 1/2- by 8 1/2-inch rectangle